MyParcelCOM/docs/content/api/resources/hooks/trigger.md

 | predicates        | array of [predicate](#predicate) objects                 | Used to more specifically trigger hooks based on the target resource. |           |

 {{% notice info %}}
-At this time, only hooks that are triggered by the **shipments** resource_type will actually be executed!
+At this time, only hooks that are triggered by the `shipments` `resource_type` are supported.
 {{% /notice %}}

 ### Predicate